Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: Acknowledgements

 \section{Acknowledgements}

 Our thanks to Carlangelo Liverani for allowing us to use his Quantitative Implicit Function Theorem.
-We are also grateful to Drew Lohn, Andres Larrain-Hubach and Qinxun Bai for their comments on an earlier draft of this paper.
+We are also grateful to Qinxun Bai, Andres Larrain-Hubach, Drew Lohn, and the referee for their helpful suggestions.